ACODE91/hiring-engineers/answers.md

 <img src="/img/Annotation.png" width="40%">

- 3. After a few seconds an email withthe notification is received (if the )
+ 3. After a few seconds an email with the notification is received (if checked on My Settings/Preferences )

 <img src="/img/AnnotationMail.png" width="70%">